AdrienneGast/BearDepredation/FR-IT/README.md

     2. Crop each large raster layers to the study area for both Pyrenees and Alps (QGis::)
     3. Merge cropped raster layers in QGis through GRASS (GRASS::)
-    Mosaic to New Raster tool (because of memory issues and bug in latest version of QGis) For PYR => Save cropped files and merge them For IT => Merge the cropped files
+    Mosaic to New Raster tool (because of memory issues and bug in latest version of QGis) For PYR => Save cropped files
-    4. Quick visualization (with TCD, roads etc) slection of Distances will be computed at 2.5m then the raster will be resampled at 20x20m.
+        For IT => Merge the cropped files
+WARNING: large raster files!
+    4. Those are very large raster files.
+Thus, to merge them easily and to have much less large files, use GRASS::r.patch to merge the 6 files (GRASS::r.patch) on the raster_base extent.

 5. **ROADS**
     1. From overpass turbo https://overpass-turbo.eu/